 New on the market in 2018, the Horizon Elite T7-02 is an upgraded model of Horizon’s popular Elite T7 treadmill that was introduced in 2016.
 The main difference between the two machines is the T7-02’s larger motor.
-While the T7 had a 2.75 continuous-duty horsepower drive, the T7-02 has a 3.0 CHP motor that is more durable, quiet and responsive.
+While the T7 had a 2.75 continuous-duty horsepower drive, the T7-02 has a 3.0 CHP motor that is more durable, quiet and responsive, and in line with the motors found on the best treadmills.
 The newer model also has a sturdier frame.

 The Elite T7-02 has a running surface 20 inches wide and 60 inches long.
 Higher-rated treadmills give you two more inches.
 On the plus side, the Elite T7-02’s 3/4-inch deck has three-zone variable response cushioning.
 Horizon says this offers an impact zone, a transition zone and a push-off zone to provide optimum flex and support.